senyosimpson/blog/content/posts/rust-error-handling.md

 [Making it ergonomic]: #making-it-ergonomic

-As I mentioned earlier, Rust has a number of convenience methods/syntax to reduce the boilerplate.
+As I mentioned earlier, Rust has a number of convenience methods/syntax to reduce boilerplate.
 There are three that are commonly used: `unwrap`, `expect` and `?`.

 ### ?